sbslee/streamlit-excel/README.md

 Welcome to the `streamlit-excel` package!

-This package provides a Streamlit component that enables users to filter large datasets (e.g., over 100,000 rows) through an Excel-like interface.
-It allows for interactive filtering directly within a Streamlit app.
-Designed for ease of use and seamless integration, this component is ideal for data scientists and developers building interactive visualizations.
+This package provides a Streamlit component for filtering large pandas DataFrames (e.g., over 100,000 rows) through an intuitive, Excel-like interface.
+It enables interactive filtering directly within a Streamlit app, allowing users to explore and refine data visually and efficiently.

+Designed for simplicity and seamless integration, the component is ideal for data scientists and developers building interactive data visualizations.

+# Key Features

+- **Easy Integration**: Initialize the component with a Pandas DataFrame using the `Table` class and store it in the session state.
+- **Flexible Filtering**: Use `Table.show_filter_widget` to render a filter widget for specific columns.
+The widget can be placed anywhere in the app, including the sidebar.
+- **Dynamic Views**: Access the filtered DataFrame via the `Table.view` property.
+- **Multiple Tables**: Support for multiple tables by creating separate `Table` instances with unique `key` parameters.
+- **Custom Column Names**: Customize display names in the filter widget by passing a dictionary to the `mapper` parameter when creating the `Table` instance.

 # Installation